Music Career Advice - How To Be In The Right Place At The Right Time

 1. Once you know where some of the right places are, you can be there often.
 Your physical presence is not always required.
 But something of yours can be there often.

-I once bought a large tabletop status of Atlas and sent it as a gift to the president of a company.
+I once bought a large tabletop statue of Atlas and sent it as a gift to the president of a company.
 It’s been sitting on his desk in his office ever since.
 Every time he sees that statue, he’s reminded of who gave it to him.

 2. Instead of waiting for chance, take control and create the right time.
 How do you do that?
 Think about it this way, if I came to you with an opportunity for you to make a lot of money, with little or no work on your part, little or no money on your part, and virtually zero risk to you, would you make yourself available to talk with me?
 Most people would.
 You can do the same.